-Because of technological advances, children with some serious heart defects can now be treated with a minimally invasive treatment, called cardiac catheterization, instead of using surgery at Hassenfeld Children’s Hospital at NYU Langone.
-For some children with congenital heart defects, a combined surgery and catheterization is needed.
+Thanks to technological advances, children with some serious heart defects can now be treated with a minimally invasive approach, called cardiac catheterization, instead of surgery.
+For some children with congenital heart defects, a combination of surgery and catheterization is needed.

-Our unique setup provides for shortened procedure times, less risk for patients, and improved outcomes for most people with complex heart defects.
+Our unique setup provides for shortened procedure times, less risk for your child, and improved outcomes for most children with complex heart defects.
 Learn more about the types of cardiac catheterization.

 Preparing for Cardiac Catheterization

 At Hassenfeld Children’s Hospital, we understand that staying in the hospital may be overwhelming, especially to young children, and we make every effort to provide a warm, caring environment for children and their families.
 Here is what you and your child can expect during the procedure.

 During the Cardiac Catheterization Procedure

 Your child is given a sedative to relax prior to the procedure.
 Intravenous (IV) sedation or general anesthesia is used, and your child may be given a breathing tube.

-When the procedure begins, your child’s NYU Langone cardiologist inserts a catheter into a vein or artery, usually in the leg near the groin.
-A fluoroscopy is then used to guide the catheter into the heart.
+When the procedure begins, your child’s cardiologist inserts a catheter into a vein or artery, usually in the leg near the groin.
+A fluoroscope is then used to guide the catheter into the heart.
 This imaging technique gives the doctor real-time images of your child’s blood vessels and heart.

-Your doctor evaluates the heart structures and the pattern of blood flow inside the heart by measuring the oxygen content and blood pressures in different parts of the heart.
+Your child’s doctor evaluates the heart structures and the pattern of blood flow inside the heart by measuring the oxygen content and blood pressures in different parts of the heart.
 Liquid dye is injected into the heart and X-ray films are used to produce a video of how the blood flows inside the heart.

 The procedure can last between one and several hours.
 Throughout this process, your child’s wellbeing is supervised by a professional staff that has been specifically trained to support the physicians who are performing this procedure.